 TGaz Editor: Change the first statement in Cl.
 9.4.2.282 Multiple Best AWV ID element as shown below:

-The Multiple Best AWV ID element is used to send multiple TRN subfields indices/AWV IDs from an FTM exchange ISTA to an FTM exchange RSTA.
+The Multiple Best AWV ID element is used to send multiple TRN subfields indices/AWV IDs from an ISTA to a RSTA.

 9.4.2.283 Multiple AOD Feedback element

 TGaz Editor: Change the first statement in Cl.
 9.4.2.283 Multiple Best AoD Feedback element as shown below:

-The Multiple AOD Feedback element is used to send multiple AOD (Angle of Departure) results from an FTM exchange RSTA to an FTM exchange ISTA.
+The Multiple AOD Feedback element is used to send multiple AOD (Angle of Departure) results from an RSTA to a ISTA.